marco262/my_wiki/data/dnd/subclass/battle-master.md

 **Maneuvering Attack.** When you hit a creature with a weapon attack, you can expend one superiority die to maneuver one of your comrades into a more advantageous position.
 You add the superiority die to the attack's damage roll, and you choose a friendly creature who can see or hear you.
 That creature can use its reaction to move up to half its speed without provoking opportunity attacks from the target of your attack.

 **Menacing Attack.** When you hit a creature with a weapon attack, you can expend one superiority die to attempt to frighten the target.
 You add the superiority die to the attack's damage roll, and the target must make a Wisdom saving throw.
-On a failed save, it is frightened of you until the end of your next turn.
+On a failed save, it is [[[general:conditions#frightened|frightened]]] of you until the end of your next turn.

 **Parry.** When another creature damages you with a melee attack, you can use your reaction and expend one superiority die to reduce the damage by the number you roll on your superiority die + your Dexterity modifier.